thindil/steamsky/bin/doc/MODDING.md

-  and the player ship crew members morale, additionally, healing wounded crew members in that base is twice time cheaper, `blackmarket` - that base type have random cargo (and normal cargo too, if defined) for sale, additionally, all sold items here can be buy again, `barracks` - that base type have more recruits available and they are cheaper to hire plus they have lower daily payment.
+  and the player ship crew members morale, additionally, healing wounded crew members in that base is twice time cheaper, `blackmarket` - that base type have random cargo (and normal cargo too, if defined) for sale, additionally, all sold items here can be bought again, `barracks` - that base type have more recruits available, and they are cheaper to hire plus they have lower daily payment.

 ## Themes